 We participated in the SeaWorld Overnight program in San Antonio and it was a blast!
 Our scout group is really active, even throughout the summer, but we try to keep it fun.
 SeaWorld Overnight was definitely fun!

-The program was well run and reasonably priced and not too far from Houston.
+The program is well run and a reasonable price.
+Another bonus, it is not too far from Houston.
 This experience is in reference to their 2017 summer offerings it is possible that the prices or schedule have been updated so please contact SeaWorld directly for current program details.

 Booking your SeaWorld Overnight is fairly simple, but know that you do have to originate the process with their main number which will send you to the Florida call center.
 This was probably the most annoying part because of the wait and hold times.
-It was also a little nerve-racking for me as I wanted to be sure I was booking everything as locally as possible.
+It was also a little nerve-racking for me as I want to book everything as locally as possible.
 But, no worries, once you are in the system you will be contacted by a local Program Assistant with a direct phone number and email.
-So further contact, follow-ups, random questions will be answered in a timely and easy to access fashion.
+So further contact, follow-ups, random questions are answered in a timely and easy to access fashion.